Food Corner

 Ingredients: (makes about 12 rice balls)

-2 cups of well dried left over rice
+2 cups of well dried leftover rice

-1 cup of fresh grated coconut
+1 cup of freshly grated coconut

 4 tbsp. sugar (or as per taste)